 8. File a complaint

-If you’ve been on the Do Not Call Registry for a month or longer and are still getting calls, file a complaint with the Federal Trade Commission.
-This may seem like a waste of time, but it doesn’t take long, and enough complaints could get policy changed.
+If you’ve been on the Do Not Call Registry for a month or longer and are still getting calls, report it to the Federal Trade Commission.
+This may seem like a waste of time, but it doesn’t take long and it helps everyone in the fight against robocalls.